New York Harbor

 Cultural and Economic Significance

-For generations of Americans, New York Harbor represents the gateway their ancestors passed through to reach the United States.
-Between 1892 and 1954, nearly 12 million immigrants processed through Ellis Island saw the Statue of Liberty as their first sight of America-a towering symbol of the freedom and opportunity they sought.
+For generations of Americans, New York Harbor has symbolized arrival, opportunity, and connection to the wider world.
+Between 1892 and 1954, nearly 12 million immigrants were processed through Ellis Island, and the Statue of Liberty became one of the most enduring national images of welcome and aspiration.

 Economic Engine